 (%EWL) = % Excess Weight Loss

-Both procedures can be easily revised to other more aggressive procedures like RNY bypass.
+Both procedures can be quickly revised to other more aggressive methods like RNY bypass.
 However, there is a chance of resleeving the gastric mini sleeve revision laparoscopically or endoscopically.